 I remember standing on the platform in Holborn Station for an hour waiting for the train to take me home.
 The platform was packed with people, but nobody seemed impatient or disturbed.

 When the train finally arrived, nobody rushed to take it.
 It was simply not how people behaved – rushing to be first, pushing and shoving.
 The English people always preserve their space and the space of the people around them.

 I took the train, but it left the station half empty – personal space was preserved; many people remained on the platform waiting for another train indefinitely.

-I must have done okay, because after that, I had the doors of all best schools of Britain open to me.
+I must have done okay because, after that, I had the doors of all the best schools of Britain open to me.
 So much material for my research!
 I took full advantage of that amazing opportunity.
 I visited all kinds of schools – private, schools for girls, even kindergartens, learning more and more about how British culture is shaped from the early years of the development of a child.

 I had just one year to explore and enjoy England, but my experience was so profound and so amazing that I wanted to understand why.
-1993 was one of the the best years in my life.
-I was laughing out loud non stop, as if I was a teenager or a child, I was making friends, great men wanted to date me, everything good was coming to me easily and effortlessly.
+1993 was one of the best years of my life.
+I was laughing out loud non stop as if I was a teenager or a child, I was making friends, great men wanted to date me, everything good was coming to me easily and effortlessly.